Intro

 Recovering from a spinal cord injury or condition can be a long and arduous process, but with the help of a spinal cord stimulator, individuals can find hope in the prospect of improved quality of life.
 A spinal cord stimulator, also known as a neurostimulator or nerve stimulator implant, is a device that is implanted in the body to deliver electrical impulses to the spinal cord, helping to manage pain and improve function.

-Throughout the recovery process, physiotherapy and rehabilitation play a crucial role in maximizing the benefits of the spinal cord stimulator.
-Working with a physical therapist can help patients regain strength, improve mobility, and develop strategies for managing their condition.
+Physiotherapy and rehabilitation are vital in maximizing the benefits of a spinal cord stimulator.
+A physical therapist can help patients regain strength, improve mobility, and develop effective management strategies.

 The Procedure for Implanting a Spinal Cord Stimulator